anix9920/usermanagement-1/README.md

 We use npm scripts and [Webpack][] as our build system.

-Run the following command which will run applicartion on 'localhost:3000'
+Run the following command which will run application on 'localhost:3000'

      npm run devStart